mfkl/AspNetCore.Docs/aspnetcore/grpc/netstandard.md

 ## Required configuration

-A HTTP provider must be configured using `GrpcChannelOptions.HttpHandler`.
-If a handler isn't configured an error will be thrown:
+An HTTP provider must be configured using `GrpcChannelOptions.HttpHandler`.
+If a handler isn't configured, an error is thrown:

-> System.PlatformNotSupportedException: gRPC requires extra configuration to successfully make RPC calls on .NET implementations that don't have support for gRPC over HTTP/2.
-An HTTP provider must be specified using GrpcChannelOptions.HttpHandler.
+> `System.PlatformNotSupportedException`: gRPC requires extra configuration to successfully make RPC calls on .NET implementations that don't have support for gRPC over HTTP/2.
+An HTTP provider must be specified using `GrpcChannelOptions.HttpHandler`.
 The configured HTTP provider must either support HTTP/2 or be configured to use gRPC-Web.

-.NET implementations that don't support HTTP/2, such as UWP, Xamarin and Unity, can use gRPC-Web as an alternative.
+.NET implementations that don't support HTTP/2, such as UWP, Xamarin, and Unity, can use gRPC-Web as an alternative.

 ```csharp
 var channel = GrpcChannel.ForAddress("https://localhost:5001", new GrpcChannelOptions